- Wind and Wuthering finally returns to the site with outstanding Double Plus (A++) sound from first note to last – exceptionally quiet vinyl too

 - This copy has real depth to the soundfield, full-bodied, present vocals, and lovely analog warmth

 - Their Masterpiece is still A Trick of the Tail, the album that came out before this one, but Wind and Wuthering certainly has much to offer in the same vein

-- “Wind & Wuthering followed quickly on the heels of A Trick of the Tail and they’re very much cut from the same cloth, working the same English eccentric ground that was the group’s stock in trade since Trespass.”
+- 4 stars: “Wind & Wuthering followed quickly on the heels of A Trick of the Tail and they’re very much cut from the same cloth, working the same English eccentric ground that was the group’s stock in trade since Trespass.”

 We have struggled like crazy to find copies of the album that are able to present the music as well as this one does.
 Most of the pressings we’ve gotten our hands on were a disaster, and that includes everything that does not say Made in England on the label.

 These UK sides are livelier, more dynamic, more transparent and more present than practically any other copy we played.